We tend to spend a lot of time looking into the rearview mirror, especially when under duress.

 Connected to this is something psychologists call "recency bias."
 This simply means that what has happened in the near to intermediate past tends to inform and influence us as to how we should behave in the future.

-Now, in spite of some very powerful evidence to the contrary, the general investing public still questions both the validity and upside potential of physical precious metals and the share prices of producing miners.
+Now, despite some very powerful evidence to the contrary, the general investing public still questions both the validity and upside potential of physical precious metals and the share prices of producing miners.

 My premise today is that the physical gold and silver market has fundamentally changed.
 And if you intend to gear up for and stay on this evolving multiple-year historic run, you had best do the same.

-Significant increases in demand – especially in the West – tend to begin subtly with large purchase and storage by high net-worth individuals.
+Significant increases in demand – especially in the West – tend to begin subtly with large purchases and storage by high net-worth individuals.

 Ounces vaulted under the SLV, which holds almost one-half of the silver owned by the world's ETFs, is published daily and has become a must-follow item for speculators and investors alike.
 As such, the Trust's mission of mirroring the metal's price serves as a proxy for silver investment demand.